BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 <p>
 Princeton is a beautiful town with a nice university campus.
-Many of the campus buildings are in gray stone in a "Collegiate Gothic" architectural style.<sup>30</sup>
+Many buildings on campus are in gray stone in a "Collegiate Gothic" architectural style.<sup>30</sup>

 <div align="center">
   <img src="https://bradleyculley.github.io/images/Firestone_Library_Princeton_front.jpg" />